Nights-Software/ns-docs/resources/vPerms.md

 1. Configure /config/config.lua.

+## Troubleshoot

+1. Are you being kicked out of the vehicle, but do have the requires roles for it?

+- There are 2 options: Discord API is not working (Check it's config and server console printouts)
+- You have defined the wrong vehicle model name.
+Turn on debug in the config.lua, restart the script, enter the vehicle, check F8 console logs for it's actual name.
+Is it a weird number?
+Fix your vehicles.meta file for that vehicle.
+We do not provide support for this.

 ## Support

 Read through the instructions again if you have not managed to install the resource.
 Can’t get it to work still?
 Create a ticket through our dedicated support system in Discord: